TimothyRab/Terrain-Generator/README.md

 # Terrain-Generator
-A simple renderer using projection from 3D to 2D to display terrain generated through perlin noise.
+A simple renderer in Python using projection from 3D to 2D to display terrain generated through perlin noise.
 Work in Progress.

 Resources used:
 The Coding Train - Matrix Multiplication for 3D Rendering